C7921/Jamf-Scripts/README.md

 Slowly adding collection of helpful scripts and commands that can be used with the JSS.
-Some can be used without, however most are design to interacte with the JSS, either through the binary, variables or the API.
+Some can be used without, however most are design to interacte with the JSS, either through the binary, parameters or the API.